-Target, Walmart, Trader Joe’s, and other grocery stores have issued several major recalls for hummus with pine nuts due to contamination with Listeria, a food poisoning bacteria.
+There have been several major recalls for hummus due to contamination with Listeria, a food poisoning bacteria.

 Need a Texas Hummus Recall Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with Listeria food poisoning, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.